nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 via the `TableView` class of `JavaFX`.
 Here, each row corresponds to the `Day`, and each column corresponds to the `TimePeriod`.

-Unlike the `ResidentTableView`, we did not discuss any other alternatives as to how booking information should be displayed as we thought that the use of a Table was sufficently proficient in displaying a time table.
+Unlike the `ResidentTableView`, we did not discuss any other alternatives as to how booking information should be displayed as we thought that the use of a Table was sufficiently proficient in displaying a timetable.

 <br>